shalalalaw/n8n-mcp-connector/README.md

 ### Tools Not Appearing
 - Check that your n8n MCP server implements the `tools/list` method
 - Verify the response format matches MCP protocol specification
-- Use the "Test All Connections" option from the extension menu
+- Use the "Connection Status" option from the extension menu

 ### Authentication Issues
 - For Basic Auth: Ensure both username and password are provided
 - For Bearer Token: Include only the token, not the "Bearer" prefix
 - For API Key: Verify the correct header name with your n8n setup

+### Configuration Issues
+- Ensure JSON configuration is valid (use a JSON validator)
+- Check that all required fields are present
+- Verify URLs are accessible from your network

 ## License